sanity-io/sanity/CONTRIBUTING.md

 When `next` is ready for release, run `npm run publish` and select version.
 After a successful release, remember to rebase `next` against `master`.

 ## Publishing a hotfix release from `master`
-If we need to publish hotfix, a patch release should be done by running `npm run publish` from the project root, selecting "Patch" from the menu.
+If we need to publish a hotfix, a patch release should be done by running `npm run publish` from the project root, selecting "Patch" from the menu.
 Remember to rebase `next` against `master` after the release is completed.

 ## Publishing _prerelease_ versions from `next`
 This is done by running `npm run publish` from the project root, selecting "Prerelease" from the menu and choosing a _Prerelease identifier_ (e.g. **alpha**, **beta** or **rc**).
 A prerelease can be tested in the studio by running e.g. `sanity upgrade --tag=beta --save-exact`